 This course will also expose students to some of the contemporary happenings in robotics, including current robot lab research and applications.

 A thorough understanding of biology provides students with a foundation for studies in ecology, the environment and medicine.
-Biology 12 is an in-depth coverage of human biology.
+Anatomy & Physiology 12 is an in-depth coverage of human biology.
 Topics include biochemistry, cell structure and function, and circulatory, digestive, excretory, nervous, respiratory and reproductive systems in the human body.
 The curriculum may include discussion of many medical issues and emerging biotechnology.

 AP Biology 12